connectedbydata/connectedbydata.org/_pdg-cases/monash-net-zero-precinct.md

 primary_method_link:
 - workshop
 - multi-criteria-decision-analysis
+problem_and_purpose: "Researchers from Monash University in Australia carried out a series of participatory workshops, and a 'Multi-Criteria Mapping (MCM)' exercise to identify promising approaches to deliver democratic engagement and citizen empowerment in the governance of data related to a smart-cities style Net-Zero Precinct project.\n\nThe project identified four of candidate designs for processes, tools or platforms that might support citizens to have greater oversight of, involvement in, or say over, the deployment of technologies including sensor networks, micro-grids, and other innovations that would help Monash University achieve net zero carbon emissions on its four campus locations by 2030. \n\nThere is no evidence to show whether or not these designs have been adopted."
 sources_link:
 - a-participatory-approach-for-empowering-community-engagement-in-data-governance-the-monash-net-zero-precinct
 start_year: '2020'
 status: Stage 1
-summary: Researchers from Monash University in Australia carried out a series of participatory workshops, and a 'Multi-Criteria Mapping (MCM)' exercise to identify promising approaches to deliver democratic engagement and citizen empowerment in the governance of data related to a smart-cities style Net-Zero Precinct project.
 table: cases
 theme_tag:
 - Urban development & smart cities
 - Environment
 title: Monash Net Zero Precinct
+two_line_summary: Researchers from Monash University in Australia carried out a series of participatory workshops, and a 'Multi-Criteria Mapping (MCM)' exercise to identify promising approaches to deliver democratic engagement and citizen empowerment in the governance of data related to a smart-cities style Net-Zero Precinct project.
 whats_changed: It is not clear if any of the ideas developed through the workshops will be adopted as part of the wider Monash Net Zero project.
 ---

-Researchers from Monash University in Australia carried out a series of participatory workshops, and a 'Multi-Criteria Mapping (MCM)' exercise to identify promising approaches to deliver democratic engagement and citizen empowerment in the governance of data related to a smart-cities style Net-Zero Precinct project.

-The project identified four of candidate designs for processes, tools or platforms that might support citizens to have greater oversight of, involvement in, or say over, the deployment of technologies including sensor networks, micro-grids, and other innovations that would help Monash University achieve net zero carbon emissions on its four campus locations by 2030.

-There is no evidence to show whether or not these designs have been adopted.